 - Quantify & Predict.
 “We will achieve XX in exactly 2.5 years with 115% attribution.”
 Maybe.
 But even if so, whose purposes does this serve and will this move the needle on equity and justice?

 - The Equity & Justice Label.
 This has been a big one over the past year for well-known reasons.
 While there has been significant momentum to strengthen race, diversity, equity, inclusion, and belonging within internal and external practices, this focus remains notably missing when it comes to strategic planning.
 The nature of equity and justice means that it underlies nearly every social issue, population, or solution that may be named as a focus area (see traps #3 and 4).
 Thus, advancing it will be impossible without putting it front and center in defining strategic priorities.
-Regarding it as only a lens, add-on, checklist item, or consideration for tweaking standing activities effectively marginalizes equity and justice within an organization.
+Regarding it as add-on, checklist item, or consideration for tweaking standing activities effectively marginalizes equity and justice within an organization.
 This will leave historically disadvantaged and excluded communities similarly marginalized.

 We’re here to help.
 If your strategic plan has one or more of these challenges, reach out to us.
 We will be happy to talk with you about solutions and provide a free consult.
 Reach us here, and let’s do some good work together.

 The next post in the series where I begin to address the five strategies and principles used to address the above gaps can be found here.